favre49/BITS-Notes/3-1/FDS/FDS.md

 The local paths this creates are called 0-45-90 paths.
 Here, 45 degree paths are more likely to be taken.
 So, we add $\eta$ penalty to 45 degree paths.

 Type 1 DTW is generally more efficient than Type 2 DTW.

+# Decision Trees

+Decision trees are a classification scheme that encode a set of rules in the form of a rooted tree.
+Classification is done by starting at the root node, and recursively picking an action based on the conditions on each of the edges.
+Every internal node is hence a test on one attribute, and the leaf node is a class label.

+For a given dataset, there are exponentially many decision trees that can be constructed from a given set of attributes.
+Finding the most accurate tree is NP-Hard.

+Decision tree generation consists of two parts - construction, where we create the decision tree, and pruning, where we remove unnecessary branches that reflect noise or outliers.

+## Hunt's Algorithm

+Hunt's algorithm is an algorithm to construct a decision tree.
+Let $D_t$ be the set of training records that reach a node $t$, and $\{y_1, \cdots, y_c\}$ be the class labels.
+Then, we perform the following steps:

+- If $D_t$ contains records that belong to the same class $y_t$, then $t$ is a leaf node labeled as $y_t$.
+If $D_t$ is empty, then we can have a leaf node labelled by the default class $y_d$.
+- If $D_t$ contains records that belong to more than one class, use an attribute test to split the data into smaller subsets.
+Recursively apply the procedure to each child node.

+To determine the best split, we use a greedy approach, where we prefer that the data is split into nodes with more homogenous class distribution, i.e. more of it is the same class.
+To formally state the "amount of homogeneity", we need a measure of **node impurity**.
+The higher the node impurity, the less homogenous the node.
+Some measures are listed below:

+- **Gini Index**, given by:
+$$GINI(t) = 1 - \sum_j p(j|t)^2$$
+Gini is at least 0 (when all records are in the same class) and at most $1 - 1/n_c$ when the records are equally distributed among all the classes.
+- **Entropy**, given by:
+    $$Entropy(t) = - \sum_j p(j | t) \log p(j|t)$$
+- **Misclassification Error**, given by:
+    $$Error(t) = 1 - \max_j p(j|t)$$

+Here $p(j|t)$ is the fraction of records associated with node $t$ belonging to class $i$.

+The **gain** of a test condition compares the impurity of the parent node with the impurity of the child nodes:
+$$\Delta = I(parent) - \sum_{j=1}^k \frac{N(v_j)}{N} I(v_j)$$
+Here $I$ is the impurity measure, $N$ is the number of records at the parent node, $N(v_j)$ is the number of records at the child node, and $K$ is the number of attribute values.
+When $I$ is the entropy, this is termed the **information gain**.
+We always choose the split that **maximizes** the gain.

+Another way to find the best split is to define the quality of a split by:
+$$GINI_{split} = \sum_{i=1}^k \frac{n_i}{n} GINI(i)$$
+where $n_i$ is the number of records at child $i$ and $n$ is the number of records at the parent.
+We aim to **minimize** the GINI split.
+GINI generally favours multi-way splitting.

+When we are trying to split on a continuous attribute, we generally split based on one value, i.e. "is $x$ greater than $v$". $v$ can be any number in the data.
+To efficiently find the GINI value for every split, we can sort the possible values of $v$, and keep track of the count of elements greater and less than it as we iterate over the possible values of $v$.

+We could also split based on information gain, which finds the reduction in entropy by a given split, and we always pick the split that maximizes this reduction.
+The issue is that this splitting criteria tends to prefer splits that result in a large number of partitions that are small but very pure, which does not generalize well.
+Instead, we can define another metric:
+$$SPLITINFO = - \sum_{i=1}^k \frac{n_i}{n} \log \frac{n_i}{n}$$
+$$GAINRATIO = \frac{GAIN_{split}}{SPLITINFO}$$
+The gain ration adjusts the information gain by the entropy of the partitioning and penalizes the behaviour of large number of small partitions.

+## Overfitting

+Decision trees can overfit, either due to noise in the data, or due to a lack of data points (see the slides for examples).

+To address this issue, we generally prune the tree.
+We can do this while constructing the tree through **pre-pruning**, which employs some sort of stopping rule to prevent the subtree from being constructed in it's entirety.
+For example,

+- Stop if the number of instances is under some threshold
+- Stop if the class distribution of instances are independent of the available features
+- Sstop if expanding the current node does not reduce the impurity measures

+We can also prune the tree after it's construction, by doing some operations like:
+- Replacing the subtree with a single leaf node
+- Moving a subtree to a higher level in the decision tree, subsuming it's parent

+How do we know whether to prune a certain subtree or not?
+One possibility is to use a **Cost Complexity Pruning Algorithm**, where the pruning operation is performed if it does not increase the estimated error rate.
+However, training error isn't really a useful estimator of "goodness", and generally this results in almost no pruning.
+Another possibility is to use a **Minimum Description Length Algorithm**, which states that the best tree is the one that can be encoded using the fewest number of bits.
+As such, our pruning algorithm will attempt to find the subtree that can be encoded with the least number of bits.